Retrospective

 Litigation & Legal Matters

-What’s Included in a Propti Retrospective Valuation Report?
+What’s Included in a Retrospective Valuation Report?

-Every report includes:
+Every retrospective property valuation report includes:

-• assessment by a qualified, certified valuer
+• assessment by a qualified certified valuer

-• analysis of relevant historical comparable sales
+• detailed analysis of relevant historical comparable sales

-• explanation of market conditions at the nominated date
+• explanation of historical market conditions

-• full valuation methodology and reasoning
+• valuation methodology and supporting reasoning

-Our reports are designed to be clear, defensible and practical, not overly technical or ambiguous.
+Our reports are clear, defensible and practical.

 How Far Back Can a Retrospective Valuation Go?